metarank/metarank/doc/cli.md

 [LightGBM] [Info] 0.052650 seconds elapsed, finished iteration 5 [LightGBM] [Info] Finished training
 ```

+Metarank supports the same train/test split strategies for `export` subcommand as for the [train](cli.md#training-the-model) one.

 ## Environment variables

 Config file can be passed to the Metarank not only as a command-line argument, but also as an environment variable.